disease-data-intelligence/ICOPE-NGS/code/pipeline/all_pipelines/RNA_seq_release_notes.md

 ### Minor updates

 * _14-10-2019_ New naming of output vcf-files.
 The main vcf-output created with Haplotyper is no longer called _-hc_, but just the sample name with vcf-suffix.
 The vcf-file made with the specific tumour variantcaller is still kept but has the suffix _-TNScope_.
+* _04-11-2019_ New naming: Added prefix with sample number to all output files including folders made by STAR and quality_reports such that everything is named <sample>.quality_reports, <sample>.sorted* etc. This also includes the run.log and the copy of the script that has been run (sentieon_RNAseq_PST02.sh -> <sample>.sentieon_RNAseq_PST02.sh)
+* _04-11-2019_ Added intermediate check points that will assess different number of quality parameters.
+If they are not passed, the pipeline will exit.
+The checks are of four kinds of checks and are relatively simple:
+- The input check will count the number of lines in the fastq-files, check if there are sufficient reads and the number of reads is the same in the two files.
+- Second type checks number of paired reads in alignment and number of aligned paired reads.
+- Third does the same as second, but using the output from the run.log in different steps - for instance, if remove duplicates cuts away too many reads, the pipeline will discontinue.
+- Finally, the pipeline will asses the number of variants by counting the number of variant lines.

 ## PST01
 _Dated 20-08-2019_
 * First pipeline version.